#234-235 Paper Cups - Broken Mandala

 124x164 cm each, installation dimensions variable | Filler, oak frame

-As shown on the images these works are made by making imprints with a paper cup from one fixed point beside the frame.
-Reaching as far I as I could over the surface the imprints organically form a half-circle.
+As shown in the images, this work is done by making imprints with a paper cup from one fixed point beside the frame.
+Reaching over the surface as far as I could, the marks organically formed a half circle.

-Paper Cups a series of paintings with imprints from regular paper cups.
-The kind you get from fast food places, and the kind that often is used by people begging in the streets.
+Paper Cups is a series of paintings with imprints from regular paper cups.
+The kind you get from fast food places is often used by people begging in the streets.
 The series takes its starting point in economic resources and begging as a subversive act in a system of capitalism and neoliberal policies.